wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab8.md

 * Click the button to trigger the API request.

 ## Part 2: Create new agent in CH
+* Login in the [Control Hub](https://admin.webex.com) with credentials of Pod29
+* Create and activate 2 new users, 1 Agent and 1 Supervisor, following the same naming convention of Lab1
+* Navigate to the [Tenant Portal](https://portal.wxcc-us1.cisco.com/portal) and create Team1_<ID>_TS for your Agent
+* Create a Queue and put the Team created before as distributed group
+* Go to Routing Strategies and create a Flow
+* Assign that Flow to

 ## Part 3: Enable WxM widgets in Desktop Layout